shahjehanali1/ember-cli-deploy-sentry/README.md

 ## What is an ember-cli-deploy plugin?

-A plugin is an addon that can be executed as a part of the ember-cli-deploy pipeline.
+A plugin is an add-on that can be executed as a part of the ember-cli-deploy pipeline.
 A plugin will implement one or more of the ember-cli-deploy's pipeline hooks.

 For more information on what plugins are and how they work, please refer to the [Plugin Documentation][10].